sparkflows/sparkflows-docs/docs/user-guide/concepts/datasets/creating-datasets.rst

 Step 3 : Update Schema of the Dataset
 -----------------

-You can update the schema of the dataset by clicking on Update Sample Data/Schema.
+You can update the schema of the dataset by clicking on **Update Sample Data/Schema**.
 It would display sample data for the dataset followed by the schema inferred by Fire Insights.

 In this example, the data file did not have a header row.
 So, Fire gave it standard column names of C0, C1, etc.